YAMIR-1138/SpinZero/README.md

 ---

 **Disclaimer:**
 The math is correct.
-The JavaScript might not be.
+The code might not be.
 Use at your own risk :)